cylc/cylc-admin/docs/proposal-spawn-on-d.md

 [cylc/cylc-flow#993](https://github.com/cylc/cylc-flow/issues/993).
-The ultimate event-driven solution might look something like [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304) but that requires significant refactoring and is slated for Cylc 9.
+The ultimate event-driven solution might look something like [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304) but that requires major refactoring for Cylc 9.

 However, SoD itself can actually be implemented quite easily now, within the current framework, by simply getting task proxies to spawn children on demand